Benefits of Tobacco-Free Spaces

 Tobacco Free Outdoors Campaign

 Tobacco litter is poisonous and puts children, pets and wildlife at risk.
-Our playgrounds, parks and beaches should not be used as ash trays.

 - Cigarette butts are the most common form of litter.